NishigandhaDhage9420/A-basic-To-Do-Webapp/README.md

 # A-basic-To-Do-Webapp
-This basic to-do web app will enable user to add daily tasks.
+This basic to-do web app will enable user to add daily tasks.Besides this the user can also edit and delete the tasks.